sagarsumit03/home/java/Java.md

 [JAVA 8](https://www.notion.so/JAVA-8-3c7b3b54902f481da4b6d484734db240?pvs=21)

+### Runnable vs. Callable
+The Runnable interface is very similar to the Callable interface.
+The Runnable interface represents a task that can be executed concurrently by a thread or an ExecutorService.
+The Callable can only be executed by an ExecutorService.
+Both interfaces only has a single method.
+There is one small difference between the Callable and Runnable interface though.
+The difference between the Runnable and Callable interface is more easily visible when you see the interface declarations.

+Here is first the Runnable interface declaration:

+public interface Runnable {
+    public void run();
+}
+And here is the Callable interface declaration:

+public interface Callable{
+    public Object call() throws Exception;
+}
+The main difference between the Runnable run() method and the Callable call() method is that the call() method can return an Object from the method call.
+Another difference between call() and run() is that call() can throw an exception, whereas run() cannot (except for unchecked exceptions - subclasses of RuntimeException).

+If you need to submit a task to a Java ExecutorService and you need a result from the task, then you need to make your task implement the Callable interface.
+Otherwise your task can just implement the Runnable interface.

 ---

 - When try and finally block both return value, method will ultimately return value returned by finally block irrespective of value returned by try block.